dallashuggins/mailerlite-nextjs/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Mailerlite Integration

+The EmbeddedForm and CircularLoader components have been added to this application to consume the api/ml/subscribeUser endpoint.
+This endpoint creates a subscribed list member in Mailerlite.

+In order to try out the form, add environment variables for your account to a .env file.
+You can copy the .env-example file for the specific variable names, or see the descriptions below.

+You’ll also need to set up MAILERLITE_API_KEY and MAILERLITE_NEWSLETTER_GROUP in your Next config file and add the values to your .env file.

+### Environment Variables

+1. `MAILERLITE_API_KEY`: Mailerlite API key

+Instructions to retrieve the Mailerlite API key [are available here](https://www.mailerlite.com/help/where-to-find-the-mailerlite-api-key-groupid-and-documentation).

+2. `MAILERLITE_NEWSLETTER_GROUP`: Mailchimp newsletter group ID

+Instructions to retrieve the Mailerlite group ID [are available here](https://www.mailerlite.com/help/where-to-find-the-mailerlite-api-key-groupid-and-documentation).

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.